A Comprehensive Guide on Self-Disclosure in Coaching

 [ Read: How to Write a Life Coaching Agreement in 6 Easy Steps ]

-While most of the session should always focus on the client, your coaching style may also influence how much you talk about yourself.
+While most sessions should always focus on the client, your coaching style may also influence how much you talk about yourself.

 For example, inspirational and motivational coaches often base their coaching process on personal experience.
 They usually attract clients who want to emulate the success and transformation they’ve achieved, so they might share more personal anecdotes to ignite passion and self-belief in the coachee.